ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-INTER.md

 ### Sample height correction

-INTER has a correction function on sample height which is a fudge factor to account for imperfections in the mirror alignment.
+INTER has a correction function on sample height which is a fudge factor to account for engineering imperfections in the mirror alignment.
 [See here](https://github.com/ISISComputingGroup/IBEX/issues/6357#issuecomment-844244014) for more detail

 ## Initial Testing